 If you can’t decide between a lift kit and a leveling kit, think about your end goals.
 Do you want to improve the look of your truck, or are you also itching to charge through some backcountry roads?

 The best way to figure out whether to go with a lift kit or a leveling kit is to come in to Stereo Depot and chat with one of our trained experts.
 We can help you decide how to optimize your truck to best fit your needs, and offer suggestions on how to get ready for off-roading or heavy hauls.
-Give us a call at (619) 494-3944 and let’s talk!
-Or drop by and see us in San Diego or El Cajon.
+Give Stereo Depot a call at our San Diego location at (619) 736-9964 or our El Cajon location at (619) 873-4641.